Ketziel/peeper/README.md

-#What does this plugin with the creepy name do?
+#What does this plugin actually do?

 Peeper lets you move a some of an exisivley large list of  children within a parent to a collapsible view.
 Using this plugin let's you handle the hiding/displaying of elements within a parent that is dynamic so you don't need to add anything to your markup - Yay!